 Meanwhile, in B-422741, a bid protest decision issued by the GAO on October 16, 2024, the procuring agency’s decision to cancel a request for quotation (RFQ) was found reasonable as the protestor’s quotation was substantially higher priced than the available funding and the independent government cost estimate (IGCE) for the procurement.
 In this procurement, which was also issued by the VA for a patient elopement wander management system for its Central California Healthcare System, only the protestor’s quotation was in consideration for the award.
 The only other quotation received by the VA in response to the solicitation was rejected as incomplete.
 The protestor initially quoted a price of $272,174, but at the VA’s request for a discount, it later reduced its quotation to $248,174.
 Despite this reduction, the protestor’s quoted price was still much higher than the IGCE and, more importantly, the government’s available funding of $110,000.
 After the evaluation, the VA decided to cancel the award in the government’s best interest, citing a change in procurement strategy amidst price reasonableness concerns.
 In addition to the high price, the protestor’s quotation lacked an authorized distributor letter issued within the past year by the original equipment manufacturer, which was a mandatory RFQ requirement.

 While it is established that agencies have considerable discretion in canceling solicitations, this discretion is not absolute and may be reviewed by bid protest adjudicative forums for reasonableness and adequate support.
-In reviewing agency decisions to cancel a solicitation, the GAO will typically consider the overall circumstances surrounding procurement to determine whether the agency’s cancelation decision was reasonable.
-For the solicitation cancelation decision to be reasonable, the record should present an adequately documented rationale that supports the agency’s cancellation decision with factual details and appropriate context.
-Notably, in such bid protests, the procuring agency is permitted to provide new or additional rationale to support the cancellation decision during the protest litigation phase, as long as that rationale would have justified cancellation had it been advanced originally.
-This rule can often present an added hurdle for protestors to overcome when challenging an agency’s decision to cancel a procurement because the agency may present more than one valid reason over the course of the solicitation cancelation decision and the subsequent protest.
+In reviewing agency decisions to cancel a solicitation, the GAO will typically consider the overall circumstances surrounding procurement to determine whether the agency’s cancellation decision was reasonable.
+For the cancellation to have a reasonable basis, the record should present an adequately documented rationale that supports the agency’s decision with factual details and appropriate context.
+Notably, in such bid protests, the procuring agency is permitted to provide new or additional rationale to support its decision during the protest litigation phase, as long as that rationale would have justified cancellation had it been originally advanced.
+This rule can often present an added hurdle for protestors to overcome because the agency may present multiple reasons to justify its decision.

 This Bid Protests Insight provides a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.